danielrdehaan/ReaMOD_Development/README.md

 Notes
 -----
-• macOS Gatekeeper: if macOS blocks the dylib, open System Settings → Privacy & Security and “Allow Anyway”, then restart REAPER.
-If needed: xattr -dr com.apple.quarantine "REAPER/UserPlugins/reaper_ReaMOD_Plugin.dylib"
+- macOS Gatekeeper: if macOS blocks the dylib, open System Settings → Privacy & Security and “Allow Anyway”, then restart REAPER.
+If needed:
+    `xattr -dr com.apple.quarantine "REAPER/UserPlugins/reaper_ReaMOD_Plugin.dylib"`
-• Architecture: use 64-bit REAPER with 64-bit FMOD (Windows x64; macOS universal is supported).
+- Architecture: use 64-bit REAPER with 64-bit FMOD (Windows x64; macOS universal is supported).
-• Debug FMOD libs (libfmodL.*, fmodL.*) are for development; end users should use the non-L variants.
+- Debug FMOD libs (libfmodL.*, fmodL.*) are for development; end users should use the non-L variants.